-This can easily be achieved by appending a pair of name/value for the variable to a temporary file that is offered by the
+This can easily be achieved by appending a name/value pair for the variable to a temporary file that is offered by the

 JS7_RETURN_VALUESenvironment variable like this:

-- The variable can be assigned a constant value or a value from some environment variable as e.g.
+- This variable can be assigned a constant value or a value from an arbitrary environment variable such as e.g.

 - However, there are two limitations about this approach:

-- If the value of the variable includes special characters such as carriage return, newline, linefeed then this might break depending on capabilities of environment variables in the OS.
+- If the value of the variable includes special characters such as carriage return, newline or linefeed then this might break depending on capabilities of environment variables in the OS.

 - FEATURE AVAILABILITY STARTING FROM RELEASE 2.2.0

-- Let's assume two jobs to be executed in sequence:
+- Let's assume two jobs are to be executed in sequence:

-- The first job creates a lengthy e-email body in HTML format,
+- the first job creates a lengthy e-email body in HTML format and

-- The second job sends e-mail and makes use of the HTML body.
-Find a number of possible implementations for the JS7 job script:
+- There are a number of possible implementations for the JS7 job script:

-In fact the e-mail body is not too lengthy, however, it suggests that an e-mail body of arbitrary size would be imported by some template file as e.g. for PowerShell with
+In fact the e-mail body is not too lengthy.
+However, it suggests that an e-mail body of arbitrary size would be imported by a template file as, for example, in the case of PowerShell, with

 $mailBody = Get-Content "mail-body.html"